Rare trial of U.S. journalist arrested on the job begins in Iowa

-In opening statements, prosecuting attorney Brecklyn Carey presented the case as a simple one, hinging on whether Sahouri and Robnett complied with an order to disperse and interfered with an arrest.
+In opening statements, prosecutor Brecklyn Carey presented the case as a simple one, hinging on whether Sahouri and Robnett complied with an order to disperse and interfered with an arrest.
 She didn’t mention that Sahouri had been reporting — an element that has alarmed journalism experts following the case.

 “People will try to get your attention on something else,” she told the jury.
 “It is your job to keep your eye on the ball.”